kkwock/VARify/README.md

 Repository for NYU Capstone Project with Dr. Flowers

 # Background and Purpose
 A nonsense mutation, or premature stop mutation, is a change in the DNA sequence that causes a protein to terminate earlier than expected.
 This would result in a truncated protein that is likely unfunctional, which may disrupt the normal regulation of an organism and lead to disease.
-All eukaryotes have a nonsense-mediated decay (NMD) surveillance pathway that degrades mRNA transcripts with premature stop codons.
-However, a previous study has shown that mutant zebrafish induced with expected gene function-disrupting mutations had unexpected results, which nonsense-mediated decay [Anderson et. al].
+Eukaryotes have a surveillance pathway, nonsense-mediated decay (NMD), that degrades mRNA transcripts with premature stop codons.
+However, a previous study has shown that mutant zebrafish induced with expected gene function-disrupting mutations had unexpected results, which escapes nonsense-mediated decay [Anderson et. al].

 The purpose of this tool is to capture early stop-codons and predict a loss-of-function for the protein for the human genome.